The Chronicles of Riddick: Assault on Dark Athena: Plot

 The game picks up where Escape from Butcher Bay left off.
 Richard B. Riddick is a dangerous space criminal who can see in the dark.
 Johns, the man who originally took Riddick to the Butcher Bay prison for a bounty, helped him escape to avoid becoming a prisoner himself.
-On their ship together in a cryogenic sleep, they are dragged unwillingly into the Dark Athena, a gigantic mercenary vessel run by Gale Revas (voiced by Michelle Forbes) and her second in command, Spinner.
+On their ship together in a cryogenic sleep, they are dragged unwillingly into the Dark Athena, a gigantic mercenary vessel run by Gale Revas (Michelle Forbes) and her second in command, Spinner (Wade Williams).
 Riddick avoids capture as Revas and her men take Johns away.
 Using the same stealth tactics as he did in Butcher Bay, Riddick sneaks and hides throughout the ship seeking to escape, killing the guards and mercenaries he encounters along the way.
 Many of the guards are automated drones that are human bodies with implanted machine parts, controlled remotely from within the ship.

-He meets with a little girl named Lynn who is hiding from the guards in the air vent systems.
-Riddick makes his way to the prison cells and finds several people captured, including the former Captain of the Dark Athena before Revas took control.
-There he meets Lynn's mother, Ellen Silverman.
+He meets with a little girl named Lynn (Bridget Shergalis) who is hiding from the guards in the air vent systems.
+Riddick makes his way to the prison cells and finds several people captured, including the former captain of the Dark Athena before Revas took control.
+There he meets Lynn's mother, Ellen Silverman (Heidi Schooler).
 She offers to make Riddick the tools he needs to escape through the air vents if he can get the right parts.
 She also asks to find Lynn because she is concerned for her safety.
-Another prisoner named Dacher (voiced by Lance Henriksen) offers his technical skills to help Riddick escape on a ship and unlock doors for him if Riddick can find him a com link.
+Another prisoner named Max Dacher (Lance Henriksen) offers his technical skills to help Riddick escape on a ship and unlock doors for him if Riddick can find him a com link.
 He agrees and finds the com link for Dacher and the parts for Silverman.
 Having again met with Lynn, Silverman keeps her word and makes him the tool he needs.
 Riddick moves on and is in contact with Dacher via video communication at computer terminals on the ship.
 Riddick frees the prisoners but most are killed, including Lynn's mother Silverman.
 Revas kills Dacher as he prepares the ship for their escape.
 Riddick finally meets Revas face to face.
 As they fight, he wounds her severely and she is thought to be dead.
 As he is preparing an escape pod to take off, Lynn is pounding on the door begging to take her with him.
 Revas, who is still alive as Riddick's pod takes off, fires a missile that hits the pod, causing it to crash on the planet Aguerra Prime below.